jimniels/blog/posts/2023-11-28-examples-of-great-urls.md

 `unpkg.com/:package@:version/:file`

-In cases like this, _the URL can be the product itself_ which makes its design all the more vital.
+In cases like this, _the URL can be the product itself_ which makes its design all the more vital[^2].

 ## What’s Yours?

 These are a few examples of URLs I’ve enjoyed using or seeing over the years.
 I’m sure there are others, but I’d be curious to know what your favorites are?
 Blog ’em!

 [^1]: I haven’t found a lot of great resources on “great URL design”.
 [This article by Alex](http://alexpounds.com/blog/2018/12/29/four-cool-urls) was pretty good.
 I almost wish there was a “Dribble” for URL design.
 Just people showing off great URLs.
 For anyone with the ambition, `url-gallery.com` is available…
+[^2]: Michael Jackson, creator of unpkg, [pointed out](https://x.com/mjackson/status/1729551085554008417): “It amazes me that unpkg has become as popular as it is considering that every URL anyone has ever used with it was crafted by hand.
+There is no search box.”
+That is amazing indeed! unpkg is very popular: [50 billion requests in a month in Sept-Oct of 2020](https://x.com/mjackson/status/1315718264035573761?s=20).